 To determine which type of bankruptcy a petitioner may file for, a Means Test is taken to compare the income of the petitioner with the Arizona median income statewide.
 A person may only file for Chapter 7 bankruptcy if their income is below the median.
 However, there is still an option for those who qualify for Chapter 7 to file Chapter 13 if they prefer.

 For businesses in Arizona, Chapter 11 is an option for restructuring debts under the bankruptcy code.
 This may allow a business to continue operating and repay creditors over time.
 Chapter 12 is specifically designed for family farmers or fisherman to create and carry out a plan to repay their debts over 3 to 5 years.

-At this time, a debtor must decide whether they will use the services of an attorney or file without one and become educated about the exemptions and specific bankruptcy laws for Arizona.
 The fee for filing Chapter 7 is $306 which may, in some cases, be waived.
 Chapter 13 has a filing fee of $281 which may not be waived, but can be paid in installments.